marcelorodcla/squeryl-auth-module/README.md

 Authentication and Authorization module for Lift-Squeryl.

-SquerylAUth is a port of Tim Nelson's [MongoAuth](https://github.com/eltimn/lift-mongoauth) module and Torsten Uhlmann's [MapperAuth](https://github.com/liftmodules/mapperauth) to Squeryl.
+SquerylAuth is a port of Tim Nelson's [MongoAuth](https://github.com/eltimn/lift-mongoauth) module and Torsten Uhlmann's [MapperAuth](https://github.com/liftmodules/mapperauth) to Squeryl.

 # Installation